-- operations involving a minimal amount; - ordinary operations as specified by CONSOB6, of which the most important are ordinary transactions carried out on conditions equivalent to market or standard terms; - transactions with or between subsidiaries, including jointly controlled companies, and with associated companies, provided that in the subsidiaries or associates which are counterparties to the transaction there are no significant interests of other parties included in the Single Perimeter, as identified in the RPT Guidelines.
+- operations involving a minimal amount; - ordinary transactions as specified by CONSOB and the Bank of Italy (9), carried out under conditions equivalent to market or standard terms; - transactions with or between subsidiaries, including jointly controlled companies, and with associated companies, provided that in the subsidiaries or associates which are counterparties to the transaction there are no significant interests of other parties included in the Single Perimeter, as identified in the RPT Guidelines.
 Agreements and contracts entered into by the BancoPosta RFC with Group "product companies" (i.e. subsidiaries operating in the financial and insurance sectors, whose products are placed by BancoPosta) are not considered exempt for the purposes of the rules laid down by the Bank of Italy.
 However, amendments to long-term agreements with special purpose entities which occur after approval and which, in terms of economic impact, do not exceed 1% of the original value of the contract and which do not affect the essential elements of the contract itself, are considered exempt.

-Furthermore, in the case of ordinary transactions of greater importance for the purposes of the CONSOB Regulation concluded at market-equivalent or standard conditions, the Committee shall ascertain in advance, and in any case before the conclusion of the transaction, the correct application of the exclusion clause and that adequate information on the transaction has been provided, within seven days of its approval, or, in the event that the competent body resolves to propose a contractual agreement, from the date of conclusion of the contract or of the preliminary contract.
+Furthermore, in the case of ordinary transactions of greater importance for the purposes of the Consob Regulation concluded at market-equivalent or standard conditions, the Committee shall ascertain in advance, and in any case before the conclusion of the transaction, the correct application of the exclusion clause and that adequate information on the transaction has been provided, within seven days of its approval, or, in the event that the competent body resolves to propose a contractual agreement, from the date of conclusion of the contract or of the preliminary contract.